 Back to Compare

 Revealbot has been the default "automated rules" tool for performance marketers for almost a decade.
+In 2025 it rebranded to Birch (bir.ch) — same team, same product, new name — and repositioned as a broader marketing-automation hub.
 Its rule engine is mature, its Slack integration is genuinely useful, and there is a long tail of agencies who use it well.

-The trouble most teams hit with Revealbot is not the rules engine.
-It is the realisation that the rules engine is mostly post-launch work — and that the actual bottleneck slowing them down each week is pre-launch: getting 30 ads into Meta, 30 into TikTok, and 30 into Google Ads without spending two days inside three different Ads Managers.
+The trouble most teams hit with Revealbot/Birch is not the rules engine.
+It is two realisations: first, the rules engine is mostly post-launch work, while the actual weekly bottleneck is pre-launch — getting 30 ads into Meta, 30 into TikTok, 30 into Google Ads, and 30 into Snapchat without living in four Ads Managers.
+Second, Birch prices on a percentage of your monthly ad spend, so the bill grows as you scale — which is a very different model from AdLiftr's flat per-account pricing.

 This is the comparison most "Revealbot alternative" searchers are actually doing.
 Let us do it honestly.